TITLE 24

 (d) In the event that a disciplinary proceeding or unresolved complaint is pending at the time of application, the applicant shall report the final disposition of the matter to the Board within 20 days.

-The amount to be charged for each fee imposed under this chapter shall approximate and reasonably reflect all costs necessary to defray the expenses of the Board, as well as the proportional expenses incurred by the Division in its service on behalf of the Board.
-There shall be a separate fee charged for each service or activity, but no fee shall be charged for a purpose not specified in this chapter.
-The application fee shall not be combined with any other fee or charge.
+72 Del.
+Laws, c.
+266, § 1; 70 Del.
+Laws, c.
+186, § 1; 77 Del.
+Laws, c.
+154, §§ 13-15; 84 Del.
+Laws, c.
+234, § 7; 84 Del.
+Laws, c.
+418, § 1;The amount to be charged for each fee imposed under this chapter shall approximate and reasonably reflect all costs necessary to defray the expenses of the Board, as well as the proportional expenses incurred by the Division in its service on behalf of the Board.
+There shall be a separate fee charged for each service or activity, but no fee may be charged for a purpose not specified in this chapter.
+The application fee may not be combined with any other fee or charge.
 At the beginning of each licensure biennium, the Division, or any other state agency acting in its behalf, shall compute, for each separate service or activity, the appropriate Board fees for the licensure biennium.

-(a) The Board shall issue a license to each applicant who meets the requirements of this chapter for licensure as a speech/language pathologist, audiologist and/or hearing aid dispenser and who pays the fee established under § 3711 of this title.
+24 Del.
+C. 1953, § 3612; 59 Del.
+Laws, c.
+206, § 1; 65 Del.
+Laws, c.
+224, § 1; 65 Del.
+Laws, c.
+380, § 6; 72 Del.
+Laws, c.
+266, § 1; 84 Del.
+Laws, c.
+418, § 1;(a) The Board shall issue a license to each applicant who meets the requirements of this chapter for licensure as a speech/language pathologist, speech/language pathology assistant, audiologist, or hearing aid dispenser and who pays the fee established under § 3711 of this title.

 (b) Each license shall be renewed biennially, in such manner as is determined by the Division, and upon payment of the appropriate fee and attestation, as set forth in the Board’s rules and regulations, that the licensee has met the continuing education requirements established by the Board.
 In addition, audiologists and hearing aid dispensers shall attest to calibration of electronic equipment used to assess hearing, as set forth in the Board’s rules and regulations.

-(c) The Board, in its rules and regulations, shall determine the period of time within which a licensee may still renew the licensee’s license, notwithstanding the fact that such licensee has failed to renew on or before the renewal date, provided, however, that such period shall not exceed 1 year.
+(c) The Board, in its rules and regulations, shall determine the period of time within which a licensee may still renew the licensee’s license, notwithstanding the fact that such licensee has failed to renew on or before the renewal date, provided, however, that such period may not exceed 1 year.

 (d) A licensee may be placed in an inactive status for no more than 5 years.
-Such person, who desires to reactivate that person’s license, shall submit a request for reactivation and a fee set by the Division, and submit proof of fulfillment of continuing education requirements in accordance with the rules and regulations of the Board.
+Such person, who desires to reactivate that person’s license, shall submit a request for reactivation and afee set by the Division, and submit proof of fulfillment of continuing education requirements in accordance with the rules and regulations of the Board.

 (f) An applicant or licensee must notify the Division of a change in address or in any other information on the application, registration, or renewal within 30 days of the change.

-(a) The Board may issue a temporary license to practice speech/language pathology in this State to an applicant who completes the application and pays the temporary license fee; and who, in addition, has completed all academic and clinical practicum requirements in that applicant’s specialty but who has not completed a clinical fellowship (cf).
+24 Del.
+C. 1953, § 3617; 59 Del.
+Laws, c.
+206, § 1; 65 Del.
+Laws, c.
+224, § 1; 70 Del.
+Laws, c.
+186, § 1; 72 Del.
+Laws, c.
+266, § 1; 77 Del.
+Laws, c.
+154, § 16; 84 Del.
+Laws, c.
+234, § 8; 84 Del.
+Laws, c.
+418, § 1;(a) The Board may issue a temporary license to practice speech/language pathology in this State to an applicant who completes the application and pays the temporary license fee; and who, in addition, has completed all academic and clinical practicum requirements in that applicant’s specialty but who has not completed a clinical fellowship (cf).
 The application shall be accompanied by a copy of the Cf plan signed by a sponsor holding a valid state license as a speech/language pathologist.

 (b) The temporary license issued to a speech/language pathologist shall expire at the end of 1 year from issuance.
 The temporary license may be renewed 3 times for a maximum of 48 months.
 The licensee must apply on a yearly basis for renewal of the temporary license.
 The request for renewal must be received prior to expiration of the temporary license.